amgart/iracingPlanner/README.md

 ## How to install
 Just download latest release (https://github.com/amgart/iracingPlanner/releases), unzip it and put it in your favourite folder.
-Now you only need to double-click *iracing-planner.exe*
+Now you only need to double-click *iracing-planner.exe* For more information, you can see [this video](https://www.youtube.com/watch?v=dkKvZZ2X7ys)

 ## How to use
 With the tool up and running, just go to *My cars* tab and select the cars you own on *iRacing*.